fortytwoservices/blog/README.md

-# The example

-This package contains a simple implementation of the plugin package `@pitayan/gatsby-theme-pitayan`.

-## Disclaimer

-All image resources are downloaded from [Unsplash](https://unsplash.com/) under [Unsplash license](https://unsplash.com/license)
+# Amesto Fortytwo blog

+This is the repository for the [Fortytwo blog](https://blog.amestofortytwo.com).